 2.2.
 Mail Delivery Agent (MDA)

-MDA is the component that is responsible for accepting the email from an MTA and saving it into the recipient mailbox.
+MDA is the component that is responsible for accepting the email from an MTA and saving it in the recipient mailbox.
 It talks to the MUA using IMAP or POP3.

 2.3.
 Mail Transport Agent (MTA)